YuSugihara/ancseq/README.md

 `-o` : Name of the output directory.
 The given name should not exist.

-### Example 4 : Running ancseq specifing outgroup
+### Example 4 : Running ancseq specifying outgroup

-You can reconstruct the ancestral states without specifying the outgroup.
-However, the ancestral states of the node may be misinterpreted when you visualize the tree.
-Therefore, we recommend to specify the outgroup to avoid misinterpretation of ancestral states of the node.
-IQ-TREE converts the rooted tree to the unrooted tree in defalt.
+You can reconstruct the ancestral states without specifying an outgroup.
+However, the ancestral states of a node may be misinterpreted when you visualize the tree.
+Therefore, we recommend specifying an outgroup to avoid misinterpretation.
+IQ-TREE converts the rooted tree to an unrooted tree by default.

 ```
 ancseq -s test_nuc.fasta \